-You will get general anesthesia (medication that will make you sleep) before your procedure starts.
-Once you’re asleep, you will be positioned so your doctor can reach your harvest site(s).
-If your harvest site is the back of your hip bone, you will be moved so you’re lying on your stomach.
+You’ll get general anesthesia (medication that makes you sleep) before your procedure starts.
+Once you’re asleep, your doctors will position your body so they can reach your harvest site(s).
+If your harvest site is the back of your hip, they’ll move you so that you’re lying on your stomach.

-Once you’re in the right position, 2 doctors will put a needle through your skin and into the harvest site(s) to take out the marrow.
-They will do this several times to collect enough marrow.
+Once you’re in the right position, 2 doctors will put a needle through your skin and into the harvest site(s) to take out the bone marrow.
+They’ll do this a few times to collect enough marrow.

-The procedure usually takes about an hour to an hour and a half.Back to top
+The procedure usually takes about 60 to 90 minutes.

 After Your Procedure

-When you wake up, you will be in the Post Anesthesia Care Unit (PACU).
-While you’re in the PACU, you might:
+When you wake up, you’ll be in the Post Anesthesia Care Unit (PACU).
+While you’re in the PACU, you may:

 - Feel nauseous (like you’re going to throw up).
-Your nurse will give you anti-nausea medications to help with this.
+Your nurse will give you anti-nausea medication to help with this.

 - Need a blood transfusion (when blood is put into your body through a needle in your vein).
 If your blood was drawn before your procedure, that blood will be given back to you.

-You will go home once you’re awake and able to eat and drink.
-You will get a prescription for pain medication to take home with you.
+You’ll go home once you’re awake and able to eat and drink.
+You’ll get a prescription for pain medication to take home with you.

 Caring for yourself at home

 - Don’t shower for 24 hours after your procedure.
-After 24 hours, shower and then remove your dressings.
+After 24 hours, shower and then take off your dressings.

-- Take your pain medication as prescribed.
+- Take your pain medication as directed.
 This will help with pain or stiffness.

-- Follow your doctor’s instructions for starting to take aspirin, medications containing aspirin, NSAIDs, or vitamin E again.
+- Follow your healthcare provider’s instructions for when you start taking aspirin, medications containing aspirin, NSAIDs, blood thinners, or vitamin E again.

-- Don’t do any strenuous exercise (such as running, jogging, and aerobics) or play any contact sports (such as football, soccer, and basketball) for 1 week after your procedure.
-You can do light exercise such as walking.
+- Don’t do any strenuous exercise (such as running, jogging, or aerobics) or play any contact sports (such as football, soccer, or basketball) for 1 week after your procedure.
+You can do light exercise, such as walking.

 - Eat a well-balanced diet high in iron (such as red meat and spinach) for 2 months after your procedure.
-Ask your doctor about taking iron supplements and other vitamins.
+Ask your healthcare provider about taking iron supplements and other vitamins.
 For more information, read the resource Iron in Your Diet.
-You can find it online, or you can ask your nurse.

-- Pain at your harvest sites that’s getting worse or not getting better after 1 day.
+- Any redness, bleeding, drainage, or pain at your harvest site(s) that’s getting worse or not getting better after 1 day